dojo/docs/developer/design/builder.rst

 concatenated path segment given by profile property ``releaseName`` (if any).
 If ``releaseDir`` is relative, then it is taken to be relative to ``basePath``; if ``releaseDir`` is missing, then it defaults to ``"./release"``.

-Let's look at a best-practice example.
-Consider the following file hierarchy (note: the Dojo Toolkit is distributed with the package.json and profile files indicated above.
-They are also a good source of examples):
+Let's look at an example.
+Consider the following file hierarchy (note: the Dojo Toolkit is distributed with the package.json and profile files indicated below--these are a good source of examples):

 .. code-block :: text